Chinnell/workshop-materials/README.md

 Output:

-	hello-world.js
+	welcome.js

-Run hello-world.js using the node command.
+Run welcome.js using the node command.

-	treylitefm: ~/workshop/src $ node hello-world.js
+	treylitefm: ~/workshop/src $ node welcome.js

 Output:

-	Hello World!
+	Welcome!

 Awesome!
 Now time to get started on the exercises!
+I recommend starting with hello-world.js, then greet-me.js.
 Directions are in each of the exercise files.
 Once your program is complete, refer to the next section for directions on how to push your changes to github.
 <br>

 ### Pushing your changes to github